method5/plsql_lexer/README.md

 - **STATEMENT_SPLITTER**  Split multiple statements into individual statements based on a terminator.

-	Split statements like SQL*Plus and drops the delimiter.
+	Split statements like SQL*Plus and drop the delimiter.
 Delimiters must be on a line with only whitespace.
-Delimiters may be counted even if it's inside a string or comment:
+Like SQL*Plus, delimiters may be counted even they are inside a string or comment:

 		function split_by_sqlplus_delimiter(
 			p_statements        in clob,
 			p_sqlplus_delimiter in varchar2 default '/'
 		) return clob_table;

-	*[EXPERIMENTAL]* Split statements terminated by semicolons but keeps the final semicolon.
-This is probably the most useful version:
+	Split statements terminated by semicolons but keeps the final semicolon:

 		function split_by_semicolon(
 			p_tokens in token_table
 		) return token_table_table;

-	*[EXPERIMENTAL]* Split statements like SQL*Plus and then also split by semicolon:
+	Split statements like SQL*Plus and then also split by semicolon:

 		function split_by_sqlplus_del_and_semi(
 			p_statements        in clob,